apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 NOT    Inverts the condition.
 OR     Indicates that either the current condition or the next one must be
        true, as contrasted with the default behavior from ``[AND]``.
+NOCASE Indicates that the string comparison, or regular expression, should be
+       case-insensitive.
+The default is to be case-sensitive.
 ====== ========================================================================

 Operators